drewdeponte/git-cl/README.md

 ### macOS

-To install on macOS we provide a [Homebrew](http://brew.sh) tap which provides the `git-changelog` formula.
+To install on macOS we provide a [Homebrew](http://brew.sh) tap which provides the `git-cl` formula.
 You can use it by doing the following:

 #### Add the Tap